ta3ag/lbd/_sources/otherinst.txt

   DAG for ch4_2.bc with ARM style SMMUL

-Follows is the result of run above changes with ch4_2.bc.
+The following is the result of run above changes with ch4_2.bc.

 .. code-block:: bash